lucasgonze/autopilot-templates/readme.md

 To create a new SMS group:
 1. Start normal group chat by adding number after number after number
-2. Lastly add the number of the service and send the first message press enter
+2. Add the number of the service to the participants
+3. Send the first message, press enter
-3. The chatbot will send a message out to the whole group to start a new thread
+4. The chatbot will send a message out to the whole group to start a new thread

+Note that there would then be two threads.
+This problem could be neutralized if the chat-based UX was supplemented by a mobile app.
+The mobile app would intercept outgoing group SMS chats and replace them with sms-listserv chats.

+The mobile app could also enhance participation by adding GUI affordances.
+GUI features:

+* removal from a thread, even if not created via sms-listserv
+* addition of metadata like name and email address

 UX of the bot will be modeled on Mailman.
 Commands will be based on email listservs: